sushrit7/Tracking-the-Spread-of-the-Invasive-Spotted-Lanternfly/README.md

 ```
 ## Machine Learning Models
 The project utilizes Gradient Boosting Classifiers and Random Forest models for predicting the spread of the Spotted Lanternfly.
 The models have been trained on lydemapR dataset.
-The training code can be found in finallyde.ipynb.
+The training code can be found in lyde.ipynb.

 ## Visualizations
 Explore the visualizations folder to view PDF files containing visualizations of the dataset using Tableu.